Experience Our Harvest Bounty

-Freddie Mac began our Harvest program by sharing its Employee Voice journey.
-This journey started with activating Employee Voice to gauge the impact and progress of key initiatives, and then to prioritize initiative design.
-Freddie Mac’s transformation truly began by applying Employee Voice towards “shaping the future,” and shifting from assessing engagement to having direct conversations at scale about what is wrong and how to fix it.
+Freddie Mac shared how their Employee Voice journey started with gauging the impact and progress of key initiatives and then prioritizing initiative design.
+Their transformation truly began when applying Employee Voice towards “shaping the future,” and having direct conversations at scale about what is wrong and how to fix it.

 Fearing, D., “The Freddie Mac Story: Inspiring Talent in the Age of Agility,” presented at Waggl Harvest, Napa Valley, CA, Sep 17-19, 2019.

 Focusing on how Employee Voice co-defines their best forward action, our Harvest speakers shared these profound outcomes.